 Bankruptcy and Debt has its own language.
-Find easy to understand bankruptcy terms and Bankruptcy Code definitions.
-Much of the legal jargon has been translated for the non-attorney.
+Find easy to understand bankruptcy terms and definitions used in the Bankruptcy Code.
+Much of the legal jargon has been translated.
 Empowering you with knowledge is just one of many ways we strive to help you Start Fresh.

-A lawsuit arising in or related to a bankruptcy case that is commenced by filing a complaint with the court.
+adversary proceeding A lawsuit arising in or related to a bankruptcy case that is commenced by filing a complaint with the court.
 A nonexclusive list of adversary proceedings is set forth in Fed.
-R. Bankr.
+R. Bank.
 P. 7001.